Biodesign’s investment framework is referred to as a translation or innovation engine.

 Our research portfolio ranges from early stage fundamental or exploratory research, where the eventual application is uncertain, to mature projects that are on the threshold of translation to clinical trials, development by industrial partners or launch as Biodesign spin-out companies.
 Biodesign's investment framework focuses on the development and commercialization of Biodesign’s research, and management of the investment in technology translation.
 It also provides a mechanism for collaborations that result in commercial products, clinical practices and agency program outcomes.

 The lack of available funding has caused promising technologies to languish, because there are often insufficient resources to address the critical needs and barriers to the translation and commercialization of a technology.
-Consider the following data from the Biotechnology Industry Organization (BIO) that is impacting early stage investment:

 The Biodesign Institute has developed several vehicles to cross this “valley of death” by adding value to companies to overcome the funding gap between discovery and delivery.
 Biodesign, in conjunction with Skysong Innovations (SI), is taking a proactive approach to discovering the match between Biodesign’s research output and important commercial products and services.
 Our strategy engages a large number of external experts familiar with solving important problems through commercialization.
 It also engages Biodesign’s researchers with these experts to discover which technology platforms have promise as commercial products.
 The goal is to drive rapid performance improvement, resulting in more commercial product options for each of Biodesign’s research outcomes.
 The objective is to significantly increase the number of invention disclosures and commercialization outcomes from Biodesign’s research.